kilwizac/mcp-jobboss2-server/SETUP.md

 ## Next Steps

 Once configured, you can:
-- Ask Claude to retrieve job information
+- Ask your assistant to retrieve order information
-- Create and update jobs, customers, and work orders
+- Create and update orders, customers, and employees
 - Query specific records by ID
 - Make custom API calls for advanced operations